topthreat/PS_Audition_ReversePShellLab/readme.md

 ### Instructions
 Ready, Set, Go! 🏁 Ensure that both Windows 11 systems are up and running.

-### Listener Setup 🛠️:
+### Listener Setup 🛠️ 🏠:

 - Open the command prompt or Powershell on the Host system.
 - Start the Netcat listener on port 4444 with the following command:

     `netcat -nvlp 4444`

-### Host IP Address Hunt 🔍
+### IP Address Hunt 🎯 🔍

-- The simplest method may be to type ipconfig into the cmd prompt on your Host machine.
+- You will need to enter the IP address of the host 🏠 so the reverse shell knows where it needs to connect.
+The simplest method may be to type `ipconfig` into the 'cmd.exe' prompt on your Host machine.
 This will provide you with the IP address that you will need to use when running your reverse shell script.

+::scroll:: If you know of any other methods to get the host 🏠 IP address go for it!!
+This is a great place to practice your skills!

 ![image](https://user-images.githubusercontent.com/20422508/228348116-6da81ecf-f19d-4a3c-8141-d73109cc7305.png)

 ### Hooking Up 🎯
-- Open PowerShell on the Target system.
+- Open PowerShell on the Target 🎯 system.
 - Execute the `ReverseShell.ps1` file
-- When prompted, enter the discovered Host IP address and port (4444)
+- When prompted, enter the discovered Host 🏠 IP address and port (4444)

 ### Taking Control 💪
-- On the Host system, watch as the connection is established.
+- On the Host 🏠 system, watch as the connection is established.
-- Now, you can type commands into the Host's command prompt, and watch as they are executed on the Target system.
+- Now, you can type commands into the Host's 🏠 command prompt, and watch as they are executed on the Target 🎯 system.
 - Try some commands such as `dir`, `whoami` or `ipconfig`
-- To gracefully end the reverse shell session, type "exit" into the Host's command prompt.
+- To gracefully end the reverse shell session, type `exit` into the Host's command prompt and press <kbd>Enter</kbd>.

 ### Going the Distance :runner:

 ### Cleaning Up 🧹
-- Close the command prompt on the Host system.
+- Close the command prompt on the Host 🏠 system.
-- Close PowerShell on the Target system.
+- Close PowerShell on the Target 🎯 system.

 ### 🎉 Congratulations!
 You have successfully created a reverse shell connection between two Windows 11 systems using PowerShell and Netcat.
 Remember to use your newfound powers responsibly and ethically!
+At this point, review the powershell scripts and try to understand why things work the way they are.
+Is there anything you can do to improve the scripts slightly?
+Could you possibly create your own Powershell listener script instead of relying on Netcat?
+Happy Hacking!
+:SHIFT: